Taqla/context-engineering-learn/04_organs_applications.md

 4. Repeat until the task is complete

 This pattern enables a powerful combination of reasoning and tool use.

-<QuizEmbed
-  moduleId="module-3"
-  section="react"
-  quizzes={[
-    {
-      difficulty: 'simple',
-      question: 'What does "ReAct" stand for in the ReAct pattern?',
-      options: {
-        A: 'React to Actions',
-        B: 'Reasoning + Acting',
-        C: 'Real-time Actions',
-        D: 'Recursive Action'
-      },
-      correct: 'B',
-      hint: 'Look at the subtitle of the ReAct section',
-      explanation: 'ReAct stands for Reasoning + Acting, combining the LLM\'s ability to reason about problems with the ability to take actions using tools.'
-    },
-    {
-      difficulty: 'medium',
-      question: 'What are the three steps in each ReAct cycle, in order?',
-      options: {
-        A: 'Action → Thought → Observation',
-        B: 'Observation → Thought → Action',
-        C: 'Thought → Action → Observation',
-        D: 'Thought → Observation → Action'
-      },
-      correct: 'C',
-      hint: 'Follow the arrows in the diagram',
-      explanation: 'Each ReAct cycle follows this order: 1) Thought (reasoning about what to do), 2) Action (executing a tool or operation), 3) Observation (interpreting the results), then loops back to Thought.'
-    },
-    {
-      difficulty: 'hard',
-      question: 'What capability does the ReAct pattern enable that makes it particularly powerful?',
-      options: {
-        A: 'Faster response times',
-        B: 'Lower token usage',
-        C: 'Combination of reasoning and tool use in an iterative loop',
-        D: 'Parallel processing of multiple queries'
-      },
-      correct: 'C',
-      hint: 'Consider what makes it different from simple tool calling',
-      explanation: 'ReAct\'s power comes from combining reasoning (thinking about what to do) with tool use (taking actions) in an iterative feedback loop, allowing the system to adapt its approach based on observations and continue until the task is complete.'
-    }
-  ]}
-/>

 ## A Simple Organ Implementation